 Self-confident people are more likely to negotiate their salaries or ask for a raise from a place of self-respect and personal power.
 Blaming others for taking our money, time, love or attention is unfair because we always choose how much we give and to whom.

 For you to get the best things life has to offer, you must also know you’re worthy of receiving.
-And when you value yourself, others will value you as well.
+And when you value yourself, others will start valuing you as well.

 - Posted by Sara Fabian